 Nurse practitioners should work on setting boundaries and creating a better work-life balance.
-Taking a day or a week off will not allow us to fully recharge if we continuously look at emails, patient messages, medication refills, etc. We have to focus on leaving work at work, so that we can dedicate our full time and attention to our friends, our families, ourselves.
+Taking time off will not allow us to fully recharge if we continuously look at emails, patient messages, medication refills, etc. We have to focus on leaving work at work, so that we can dedicate our full time and attention to our friends, our families, ourselves.

-It is difficult to take time away from work when it feels like we will be more behind if we do.
-But this is how burnout happens.
+It is difficult taking time off as a nurse practitioner when it feels like we will be more behind if we do.
+But this is how nurse practitioner burnout happens.
 Nurse practitioner burnout is caused by the slow, progressing feelings of stress, resentment, and no sign of improvement.
 Nurse practitioners should make it a priority to rest and recharge by giving ourselves permission, taking days off for ourselves, and setting the necessary boundaries.